awsdocs/amazon-ses-developer-guide/doc-source/configure-email-client.md

 ### Part 2: Configure the SMTP Server<a name="configure-email-client-thunderbird-part-2"></a>

-Before you can send email through Amazon SES, you must configure Thunderbird to connect to the Amazon SES SMTP endpoint\.
+Before you can send email through Amazon SES, you have to configure Thunderbird to connect to the Amazon SES SMTP endpoint\.

 **To configure the SMTP server**